 Renewable energy projects in most cases do not sell via long-term power purchase agreements.
 'Direct marketing' agreements are often not concluded for longer terms.
-Like other types of power purchase agreements (which are not yet prevalent in Germany), these are negotiated agreements not subject to energy regulation.
-Regarding the market premium payable by the grid operator, see question 4.
+Like other types of power purchase agreements (which are not yet prevalent in Germany but expected to become more important), these are negotiated agreements not subject to energy regulation.